mzattera/KRAAL/README.md

 Please make sure you have [downloaded](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) and installed Java 11 on your machine.
 Both Oracle Java and OpenJDK will work.

-The `grakn.bat` file in Grakns distruiution below, calls Java to start the server.
-If zour default JRE is not compatible with Grakn zou can edit this file to point to the correct JRE.
+The `grakn.bat` file in Grakn distribution below, calls Java to start the server.
+If your default JRE is not compatible with Grakn, you can edit this file to point to the correct JRE.

 ### Grakn